Wormnest/wormai/readme.txt

 Introduction
 ------------
-WormAI started as a fork of WrightAI and currently also supports only pax air transport.
-Other types of transport are planned for a future release.
+WormAI is an ai that tries to be competetive.
+It currently supports pax air transport and since version 5 also train support for all cargos.
-A lot of changes and improvements to the original code have been made since then.
-It should do fairly well as long as you allow a reasonable amount of aircraft and haven't turned on infrastruture maintenance.
+In the tests I have done it usually performas fairly well as long as you haven't turned on infrastruture maintenance.
+Trains currently require that 90 degree turns are allowed.
 Please report crashes and other bugs either in the discussion topic or the issue tracker listed below.